 Academic leader, experienced researcher and published author

 Knowledge and practical expertise extends across the fields of business, marketing, and healthcare

-Research focus includes impoverished consumers, food consumption, health care services, public policy, brands, branding and brand strategy
+Research focus includes impoverished consumers, food consumption, health care services, and brands, brand strategy and brand experience

 PhD research investigated the question of quality in healthcare from the patient perspective

 Published in Journal of Consumer Affairs, Journal of Business Research, Psychology & Marketing, Marketing Theory, Journal of Marketing Management, Consumption, Markets & Culture, Arts and the Market, and Journal of Customer Behaviour as well as others